Skip to main content

 Frequency refers to how often claims are filed, while severity refers to the financial impact of each claim.

-Ideally, policyholders should aim to minimize both frequency and severity.
-Infrequent, low-cost claims are the most favorable from an insurer's perspective.
-High-severity claims, while costly, can be insurable if they occur rarely.
+Minimizing both frequency and severity generally works in a policyholder's favor.
+Infrequent, low-cost claims tend to be viewed most favorably from an insurer's perspective.
+High-severity claims, while costly, may be considered acceptable if they occur rarely.
 However, a high frequency of claims, even if they're low in severity, can lead to higher premiums or difficulty obtaining coverage.

-By understanding how insurers view risk, you as a policyholder can make informed decisions about your coverage and claims strategy.
-Working closely with an insurance agent to review claim history and identify potential risk areas is crucial for maintaining a strong risk profile and ensuring access to competitive rates and extensive coverage.
+Working with an insurance agent to review claim history and identify potential risk areas can be valuable for maintaining a strong risk profile and helping to maintain access to competitive rates and coverage options.

 There's nothing wrong with expecting that a covered loss will result in a paid claim.
 The general point of an insurance policy is to make the policyholder whole again.

 This refers to the claims that don't amount to much more than the deductible.
 Over time, those filed claims could cost you more than the expense of the losses themselves.
-When it comes to insurance, the frequency of claims matters just as much as their severity, and understanding this unwritten rule is key to maintaining continuous insurance and securing the best coverage for your needs.
+When it comes to insurance, the frequency of claims matters just as much as their severity, and understanding this unwritten rule is key to maintaining continuous insurance and working toward coverage that fits your situation.

 On average, insurance carriers review the last 5 years of claims history when determining what to charge or if they even want to offer a policy.
 The more claims filed over those five years will significantly impact the quoted premium.
 The dollar amounts paid on the past claims, while noteworthy, are not what carries the most weight.